 Field-hunting tip

-Look in hydrothermal veins in carbonate rocks country — that is the host setting where tedhadleyite typically forms.
+Look in hydrothermal veins in carbonate rocks country, the host setting where tedhadleyite typically forms.
 If you start seeing cinnabar, pyrite, quartz in float, you are in the right ground.
 Field specimens usually show a equant crystals habit, so train your eye for that shape before scanning the outcrop.